zigbee-alliance/distributed-compliance-ledger/bench/README.md

 # DCLedger Load Testing

-DCLedger testing is implemented in python3 and bases on [Locust](https://locust.io/) framework.
+DCLedger testing is implemented in python3 and based on [Locust](https://locust.io/) framework.

 ## Requirements